nightmire777/BloodFlame-Archive/htb/fluffy.md

 </details>

 Nice pdf, dont mnnd if i take a look

 ![image](https://github.com/user-attachments/assets/e1ba2b62-022b-43ac-a719-20b07168758c)

 mentioned cves in the pdf
 > CVE-2025-24996

 External control of file name or path in Windows NTLM allows an unauthorized attacker to perform spoofing over a network.
 ![image](https://github.com/user-attachments/assets/3667dfe0-b375-45c7-a6a1-4f0339a83faa)
 ![image](https://github.com/user-attachments/assets/44a1832b-18f7-43d9-9149-ef50b6717f35)

 > CVE-2025-24071

+Exposure of sensitive information to an unauthorized actor in Windows File Explorer allows an unauthorized attacker to perform spoofing over a network.

 > CVE-2025-46785

+Buffer over-read in some Zoom Workplace Apps for Windows may allow an authenticated user to conduct a denial of service via network access.
 > CVE-2025-29968

+Improper input validation in Active Directory Certificate Services (AD CS) allows an authorized attacker to deny service over a network.
 > CVE-2025-21193

+Active Directory Federation Server Spoofing Vulnerability
 > CVE-2025-3445